 This is slightly similar to the XPath Match assertion.
 As we have seen in the XPath Match assertion configuration, there will be two sections – declaration and expected result.

-- Now click Select from Current button
+- Now click Select from the Current button

-For Example:
+For Example

-Actual Script:
+Actual Script

 There are more built-in functions available to use in XQuery expression.
 They are where, order by, for, return and so on.